A survey and analysis of TLS interception mechanisms and motivations: Introduction

 The rest of the paper is organized as follows.
 We first describe regular network operations that expect access to plaintext HTTP (§\ref{sec:http-access}), and discuss the extent of the impact of TLS on them (§\ref{sec:challenges-tls}).
+We provide a stakeholder incentives analysis in §\ref{sec:stakeholders}.
 In §\ref{sec:enterprise-twists}, we explore the most common techniques employed by enterprises and client software to gain access to the plaintext of HTTPS traffic, along with prominent new proposals such as ETS.
-Caching middleboxes constitute a unique problem, for which we discuss related ideas and proposals in §\ref{sec:cdn}.
+Caching middleboxes constitute a unique problem, for which we discuss related delegation proposals in §\ref{sec:cdn}.
 Proposals that deeply change TLS to make it friendly to middleboxes are discussed in §\ref{sec:universal-protocols}.
 Ways to reduce trust requirements on middleboxes are summarized in §\ref{sec:privacy-inspection}.
 Our systematization leads to the categorization and evaluation of the techniques and proposals against a 27-criteria framework in §\ref{sec:evaluation}, with various insights in §\ref{sec:discussion}.
-Among main contributions are summaries provided in Table~\ref{tab:proposal-usage} and Table~\ref{tab:proposal-eval-cdn}.
+Among our main contributions are summaries provided in Table~\ref{tab:proposal-usage} and Table~\ref{tab:proposal-eval-cdn}.
 The rest of the paper provides background and information to support and understand our analysis.